amaysaxena1/amay/README.md

-# amay
+# Zeno
-Zeno - An Interactive, Open Source, and Social Educational Robotics Platform
+An Interactive, Open Source, and Social Educational Robotics Platform